jimsyyap/golang_recipe/web_apps/shiju/6c/README.md

 **Important Note:** This code uses the `negroni` package, which helps manage middleware in Go.
 It makes things a bit easier than writing all the middleware handling yourself.

+// auth.go

+**What's happening?**

+Imagine you're hosting a secret clubhouse for your friends.
+This code is like the bouncer at the door:

+1. **The Clubhouse (Server):**  This Go program sets up a web server.
+It's like a virtual building where friends can visit.
+2. **The Secret Password (Authorization):** To enter, your friends need a special password in their invitation ("X-AppToken" header).
+The code checks if this password matches the right one ("bXlfdG9rZW4=").
+3. **Welcoming the Friend:** If the password is correct, the code figures out who the friend is (in this case, "jim") and lets them in.
+4. **Saying Hello:** Inside the clubhouse, the code greets the friend with a friendly message ("Hello jim").

+**The Thought Process: How to Write It**

+1. **Libraries:**
+   - **`net/http`:**  Go's built-in tools for building web servers.
+   - **`github.com/gorilla/context`:**  Helps us store information about the visitor (like their name) so we can use it later.
+   - **`github.com/jimsyyap/negroni`:** A middleware library for Go, makes it easier to add functionalities like authorization to the app.
+   - **`log`:** Provides functions to log error messages.

+2. **Authorization (`Authorize` function):**
+   - Checks if the "X-AppToken" header exists and matches the secret password ("bXlfdG9rZW4=").
+   - If it matches, stores the username ("jim") using `context.Set` and calls the `next` function to continue processing the request.
+   - If not, it sends an "Unauthorized" error.
+3. **The Clubhouse Index (`index` function):**
+   - Fetches the username from the context using `context.Get`.
+   - Creates a greeting message ("Hello jim").
+4. **Setting up the Server (`main` function):**
+   - Creates a new HTTP server.
+   - Defines a route ("/") that calls the `index` function when someone visits the homepage.
+   - Adds the authorization middleware using `negroni.HandlerFunc` and the mux to handle incoming requests.
+   - Starts the server on port 8080.

+**Key Points**
+* **Base64 Encoding:** The token "bXlfdG9rZW4=" is the Base64 encoding of the string "my_token".
+This is a simple way to obscure the password, although it is not a strong security measure.
+* **Middleware:** Negroni middleware allows you to add functionalities like authorization before the request is handled by the main handler.

+// logger.go

+This Go code is about making a simple website that can do a few things and tell us what it's doing:

+1. First, we make a special helper.
+This helper is like a watchful friend who tells us when someone visits our website and how long they stay.

+2. We create two main pages for our website:
+   - A welcome page that says "Welcome!"
+   - An "About" page that says "Go Middleware"

+3. We set up our website to use our watchful friend (the helper) to keep an eye on these pages.

+4. Finally, we tell our website to start working and listen for visitors.

+Now, let's think about how we might write this:

+1. We'd start by thinking, "What do we want our website to do?"
+We decide we want a welcome page and an about page.

+2. Then we think, "It would be nice to know when people visit."
+So we create our watchful friend (the logging middleware).

+3. We write the code for our pages, making them simple at first.

+4. We add our watchful friend to each page, so it can tell us about visits.

+5. Finally, we set up the website to run and tell it to start listening for visitors.

+This way of building the website is like putting together building blocks.
+We make each piece (the pages, the watchful friend) separately, then put them all together at the end to make our complete website.